hashicorp/vagrant/.github/CONTRIBUTING.md

 However, for those individuals who want a bit more guidance on the best way to contribute to the project, read on.
 This document will cover what we're looking for.
 By addressing all the points we're looking for, it raises the chances we can quickly merge or address your contributions.

-Before opening a new issue or pull request, we do appreciate if you take some time to search for [possible duplicates](https://github.com/hashicorp/vagrant/issues?q=sort%3Aupdated-desc), or similar discussions in the [mailing list](https://groups.google.com/forum/#!forum/vagrant-up).
+Before opening a new issue or pull request, we do appreciate if you take some time to search for [possible duplicates](https://github.com/hashicorp/vagrant/issues?q=sort%3Aupdated-desc), or similar discussions on [HashiCorp Discuss](https://discuss.hashicorp.com/c/vagrant/24).
 On GitHub, you can scope searches by labels to narrow things down.

 ## Issues